Semistable abelian varieties over $\mathbb{Q}$ with bad reduction at 19 only: an overview of the Fontaine--Schoof strategy: The Fontaine--Schoof classification strategy

-This shows that the generic fibre of any object of $\mathcal{C}_{p}$ has a unique prolongation to $\ZZ[\frac{1}{2p}]$.
-To determine the possible prolongations to $\ZZ[\frac{1}{p}]$ we use the following result due to M. Artin.
+This shows that the generic fibre of any object of $\mathcal{C}_{N,\ell}$ has a unique prolongation to $\ZZ[\frac{1}{\ell N}]$, since any such prolongation is étale \cite[pg.
+138 (II)]{Tate_FLT}.
+To determine the possible prolongations to $\ZZ[\frac{1}{N}]$ we use the following result due to M. Artin.

-\begin{proposition} Let $\mathcal{D}_p$ be the category defined by the following data: \begin{itemize} \item \textbf{Objects:} triples $(G_1,G_2,\theta)$ where $G_1$ is a finite flat group scheme over $\ZZ_2$, $G_2$ is a finite flat group scheme over $\mathbb{Z}[\frac{1}{2p}]$ and $\theta: (G_1)_{\mathbb{Q}_2} \to (G_2)_{\mathbb{Q}_2}$ is an isomorphism of group schemes. \item \textbf{Morphisms:} A morphism between two triples $(G_1,G_2,\theta)$ and $(G_1',G_2',\theta')$ is the datum of a pair of morphisms of group schemes $\varphi_i\colon G_i \to G_i'$ for $i\in \{1,2\}$ that make the following diagram
+\begin{proposition} Let $\mathcal{D}_{N,\ell}$ be the category defined by the following data: \begin{itemize} \item \textbf{Objects:} triples $(G_1,G_2,\theta)$ where $G_1$ is a finite flat group scheme over $\ZZ_\ell$, $G_2$ is a finite flat group scheme over $\mathbb{Z}[\frac{1}{\ell N}]$ and $\theta: (G_1)_{\mathbb{Q}_\ell} \to (G_2)_{\mathbb{Q}_\ell}$ is an isomorphism of group schemes. \item \textbf{Morphisms:} A morphism between two triples $(G_1,G_2,\theta)$ and $(G_1',G_2',\theta')$ is the datum of a pair of morphisms of group schemes $\varphi_i\colon G_i \to G_i'$ for $i\in \{1,2\}$ that make the following diagram

-commute. \end{itemize} Then the functor $\mathcal{C}_p \to \mathcal{D}_p$ sending $G$ to the triple $(G_{\mathbb{Z}_2}, G_{\mathbb{Z}[\frac{1}{2p}]}, \mathrm{id}_{\mathbb{Q}_2})$ is an equivalence of categories. \end{proposition}
+commute. \end{itemize} Then the functor $\mathcal{C}_{N,\ell} \to \mathcal{D}_{N,\ell}$ sending $G$ to the triple $(G_{\mathbb{Z}_\ell}, G_{\mathbb{Z}[\frac{1}{\ell N}]}, \mathrm{id}_{\mathbb{Q}_\ell})$ is an equivalence of categories. \end{proposition}

 \begin{proof} This is a special case of \cite[Prop.
 2.3]{Schoof_cyclotomic}. \end{proof}

 Given an object $G$ of $\mathcal{C}_p$ such that $G_\QQ$ admits a unique prolongation $G_1/\mathbb{Z}_2$ of $G_{\mathbb{Q}_2}$, and $G_2/\ZZ[\frac{1}{2p}]$ of $G_\QQ$, this proposition implies the prolongations of $G_\QQ$ to $\mathbb{Z}[\frac{1}{p}]$ are obtained by gluing along isomorphisms $G_1 \times_{\ZZ_2} \Spec(\mathbb{Q}_2) \cong G_2 \times_{\ZZ[\frac{1}{p}]} \Spec(\mathbb{Q}_2)$.